smajid127/Connections-Game/README.md

 # Connections-Game
-Simple clone of the NYT game Connections
+Created a simple clone of the NYT game, Connections.

 ## Starting the game
 In a terminal, run `npm install`, followed by `npm start`.